2 min read

 • P - Prepare for the Worst.

-Hang this up in your room somewhere—and stare at it everyday.
-Greg McKeown, in his book Essentialism, makes the case that the highest point of frustration occurs when we're trying to do everything, now, because we feel like we should.
-In order to reach the highest point of contribution, we need to do:
+Hang this up in your room somewhere—and stare at it every day.
+In his book Essentialism, Greg McKeown makes the case that the highest point of frustration occurs when we're trying to do everything now because we feel like we should.
+To reach the highest point of contribution, we need to do:

 • The Right Thing, at